 Human chorionic gonadotropin (hCG) is a hormone produced by the placenta during pregnancy.
-It helps thicken a person’s uterine lining to support a growing embryo and tells the body to stop menstruation.
+It helps thicken your uterine lining to support a fetus and tells your body to stop menstruating.
 HCG levels rise after conception and continue to rise until about 10 weeks in pregnancy.

 Advertisement